NilavPatel/dotnet-onion-architecture/README.md

 # Onion Architecture / Clean Architecture

-- Onion architecture can solved sepration concern and tightly couple issue from N-layered architecture.
+- Onion architecture can solve problem of separation of concern and tightly coupled components from N-layered architecture.
 - All layers are depended on inner layer.
-- The core of the application is domain layer.
+- The core of the application is the domain layer.
 - Provide more testability than N-layered architecture.

 ### Domain Layer:

 This layer is not dependent on any layer.
-This layer contains entities, enums etc related to domain.
+This layer contains entities, enums, etc. related to the domain.

 ### Application Layer:

-This layer contains business logic , services, service interfaces, repository interfaces, other third party libraries interfaces, request and response models.
+This layer contains business logic, services, service interfaces, repository interfaces, other third party library interfaces, request and response models.
 This layer is dependent on domain layer only.

 ### Infrastructure Layer:

-This layer contains database related logic (Repositories and DbContext), and third party libraries implementation (like logger and email service).
+This layer contains database related logic (Repositories and DbContext), and third party library implementation (like a logger and email service).
 This implementation is based on application layer.

 ### Presentation Layer: